-Following are the locations and descriptions of all labels on your Clean Burn furnace.
-The following illustrations show the location of labels on your furnace.
+Following are the locations and descriptions of all labels on your furnace cabinet.
+The following illustrations show the location of ALL labels on your furnace.
 Please note that some labels denote model number, model description, etc. while others contain important safety messages.